austinvernsonger/Robert-Morris-University---Project-Management/chapter-2.md

 Learning Outcomes
 =================

-After studying this chapter, the learner should be able to:
+After studying this chapter, you should be able to:

 -   Discuss how projects are identified